[Technical Documentation]

 Dependencies Required

-A Volume By Price study must be configured and referenced.
 Chart must have proper session time configuration.
-File system access required for CSV operations.
+SCID data files must be available for the symbol (standard Sierra Chart setup).
+File system access is required for CSV operations.

 Key Concepts